SPAAM-community/wss-summer-school/docs/2024/denbi-registration.md

 For the use of the computing nodes you will need to sign up for the services.

-A walkthrough from deNBI is available here: [https://cloud.denbi.de/wiki/registration/](https://cloud.denbi.de/wiki/registration/), but you will need to star tthe process from the following registration link here <!-- [here](TO-UPDATE-SPAAMSumScho23)--> to start the process!
+A walkthrough from deNBI is available here: [https://cloud.denbi.de/wiki/registration/](https://cloud.denbi.de/wiki/registration/), but you will need to start the process from the following registration link here <!-- [here](TO-UPDATE-SPAAMSumScho23)--> to start the process!
+Note that the link will only be active from the once acceptance emails have been sent out.

 The process will take you through: